ying-tang/help-documentation/_keystone/RBAC_Definitions.md

 {% endhighlight %}

 If you would like to see more granular roles in a future release, we can open a feature request to our product team.

+#### Known Problem with Horizon can Create User Confusion

+A Cloud Admin may see a "Live Migration" option when looking at instances in the Admin panel of Horizon.
+However, the Live Migration functionality is policy restricted to the "admin" role, which Blue Box retains and does not provide to customers.
+Horizon will present an error if a non-admin attempts to live migrate an instance.

+This is a small UI/UX problem in Horizon, in that it offers to do things that Policy will prevent.